Azure/eno/docs/reconciliation/patch.md

 Use Patch resources to modify or delete resources Eno doesn't manage.

 The `Patch` kind isn't an API registered with the Kubernetes apiserver.
-Patches a kind of "meta-resource" used to configure Eno.
+Patches are a kind of "meta-resource" used to configure Eno.
 They are not accessible to other clients.